 John and Piers exchanged glances.
 Pipa was still talking.

 ‘I just cannot imagine what Joan of Kent would be doing here.
-You know, we all believe that what happens here is some heretical rite.
-There are unspeakable stories about what goes on in there, and I just cannot imagine Joan, a member of the royal family, being involved in all that!’
+Joan, a member of the royal family?’

 She carried on talking, more or less repeating herself.

-John broke in to the tirade of information.
-‘Pipa, do you know if what is happening here is part of the Cathar ceremonial?’
+John broke into the tirade of information.
+‘Pipa, do you know if what is happening here is part of a Cathar ceremonial?’